mmy-lana/dev-journal/README.md

 * The results of the fix.
 * A list of affected files and technologies used.
 * Personal reflections on the task.

-Feel free to explore the individual entries for more in-depth information on each resolved issue or enhancement.